 Production Systems Design

-After serving in the Army for five years as a Gunner on a Bradley armoured vehicle.
-Upon being discharged Jeremy worked in the construction world, then went to school and earned a degree in Drafting and Construction Management.
+After serving in the Army for five years, after his discharge Jeremy worked in the construction world, then went to school and earned a degree in Drafting and Construction Management.

 Jeremy joined J.W.
 Williams in 2004 as an autocad drafter.
 He worked his way up into management and now he manages the Engineering, Estimating and Drafting departments.
 Jeremy has been working at J.W.
 Williams for 15 years and works at the Casper facility.
 As part of the Engineering team Jeremy is involved in machine purchasing and installations.

-We scheduled a visit to Houston where I could watch two different Watts-Mueller machines at work in fabrication shops.
+We scheduled a visit to Houston where I could watch two different Watts machines at work in fabrication shops.
 I was able to see a WM-120 machine cutting 120" vessels.
-I also paid close attention while watching a bunch of Watts-Mueller videos."
+I also paid close attention while watching a bunch of Watts videos."